 - Teach them as a group.
 Innovators may find their restlessness in the fact that the majority religion does not satisfy their soul.
 These groups are looking for someone to help them make sense of their restless soul.
 Helping the group as a group keeps the bonds tight and the vision alive.
 They are more often able to handle persecution as a group and also use their gifts in a natural way to spread the message.

 Condensed from “2 ½ Percent – Church planting movements from the periphery to the center,” by Frank Preston.
-Frank Preston’s work is used in our course Foundations of New Media Strategy.
+Frank Preston’s work is used in our course Foundations of Media to Movements.